MixedRealityLab/nottreal/README.md

 $ brew install portaudio
 ```

+If you wish to build an macOS binary, you must also install the requirements listed in `requirements-dev-macOS.txt`.
+A PyInstaller spec is located in the `specs/` directory.

 NottReal has only been tested with macOS 10.14 Mojave and 10.15 Catalina.

 ### 2. Installing NottReal dependencies